 Art isn’t a product, it’s a process

 Musicians enjoy playing concerts.
 But nothing beats the slow-burning, almost meditative experience of regular practice, that daily commitment to music, far away from the spotlight.
 No wonder.
 There’s a permanent dialogue with beauty at the core of your existence.
 Always something to admire, to give purpose and direction to your life.
-To quote the great Canadian professor Jordan Peterson, ‘Art isn’t a product, it’s a process’.
+To quote the Canadian professor Jordan Peterson, ‘Art isn’t a product, it’s a process’.
 And at some point that process transcends itself.
-Day after day, layer upon layer, it actually starts shaping you as a person.
+Day after day, layer upon layer, it actually starts shaping you.

-This transformative quality lies at the root of Singing Molenbeek.
-Drawing gratefully on Maria João Pires’ children’s choirs, we organize high level choir rehearsals in the primary schools of Molenbeek, a Brussels suburb famous for all kinds of wrong reasons.
-We hope that introducing them to music, with all its demands and rewards, will help them personally and socially.
-We have no grand theory, and little certainties.
-We try to put them on track and get the best out of them, the way others did for us.
-And then let life sort it out.
+The belief in this transformative quality lies at the root of Singing Molenbeek.
+Drawing gratefully on Maria João Pires’ children’s choirs, we organize high level choir training in the primary schools of Molenbeek, a Brussels suburb famous for all the wrong reasons.
+We hope that introducing these children to music, with all its demands and rewards, will help them personally and socially.
+There’s no grand theory, and few certainties.
+We simply try to put them on track and get the best out of them, the way others did for us.
+And then let life sort itself out.

 More information at the Singing Molenbeek website (in French).